Hassan282001/Fanuc-Writing-Project/README.md

 # Fanuc-Writing-Project
 ## Introduction
 This project is part of my ENGG4460 (Robotic Systems) lab and covers the control of a Fanuc CR-4iA Collaborative Robotic Arm.
-The objective is to autonomously write a three-letter word to be used in applications like 3D printing and automated writing.
+The objective was to autonomously write a three-letter word to be used in applications like 3D printing and automated writing.

 ## Lab Requirements
 Programming the Fanuc CR-4iA Collaborative Robotic Arm to autonomously write.